What is ESP, and ESC on a car?

 Since 2014, every new car in Europe has been fitted with Electronic Stability Control – but what is ESC, and what is ESP for that matter?

-ESC (or ESP) has a reputation for being one of, if not the- best modern safety feature for motorists.
+ESC (or ESP) is known for being one of, if not the, best modern safety feature for motorists.
 In terms of how well it is regarded, it has seatbelts and airbags to compete with, but apart from that Electronic Stability Control is in a league of its own.
 However, while airbags and seatbelts step in when things have gone properly wrong, ESC works behind the scenes to make sure the worst doesn’t happen in the first place.

 In the interest of being thorough, ESC stands for Electronic Stability Control and ESP stands for Electronic Stability Programme.
 They are one and the same, and even though two names for the same thing seems unnecessary, research has proven that the systems do help keep motorists safe.
 UK statistics suggest that drivers reduce their chances of being in a fatal accident by 25 per cent by using an ESP equipped car.
 But our scandinavian neighbours in Sweden have gone one further, and claimed that drivers of ESP equipped cars are 32 per cent less likely to be involved in a fatal crash when driving in poor weather conditions